AdobeDocs/id-service.en/help/reference/authenticated-state.md

 ---
 # Customer IDs and Authentication States {#customer-ids-and-authentication-states}

-Along with the Experience Cloud visitor ID, you can associate additional customer IDs and an authentication status with each visitor.
+Along with the ECID, you can associate additional customer IDs and an authentication status with each visitor.

 ## Authentication States {#section-68ad4065dfaa437d9070832d6e2bf85c}

 The `setCustomerIDs` method accepts multiple customer IDs for the same visitor.
 This helps you identify or target an individual user across different devices.
-For example, you can upload these IDs as [customer attributes](https://experienceleague.adobe.com/docs/core-services/interface/customer-attributes/attributes.html) to the [!DNL Experience Cloud] and access this data across the different solutions.
+For example, you can upload these IDs as [customer attributes](https://experienceleague.adobe.com/docs/core-services/interface/customer-attributes/attributes.html) to CX Enterprise and access this data across the different solutions.

 >[!IMPORTANT]
 >
 >`setCustomerIDs` (customer ID synchronization) is required by customer attributes and core services functionality.
-Synching customer IDs is an optional identification method for [!DNL Analytics]. [!DNL Target] requires `Visitor.AuthState.AUTHENTICATED` for Customer Attributes to work.
+Synching customer IDs is an optional identification method for Analytics.
+Target requires `Visitor.AuthState.AUTHENTICATED` for Customer Attributes to work.
 See [Core Services - How to Enable Your Solutions](https://experienceleague.adobe.com/docs/core-services/interface/about-core-services/core-services.html) for examples.

-Beginning with Experience Cloud Identity Service v1.5+, `setCustomerIDs` includes the optional `AuthState` object. `AuthState` identifies visitors according to their authentication status (e.g., logged in, logged out).
+Beginning with Visitor ID Service v1.5+, `setCustomerIDs` includes the optional `AuthState` object. `AuthState` identifies visitors according to their authentication status (e.g., logged in, logged out).
 You set the authentication state with a status value listed in the table.
 Authentication status is returned as an integer.

 <table id="table_8547671CC97145529981FBF6C302BEC5">
  <thead>